 Although, the Solar BOOST lacks the breathability features found in the UltraBOOST, a lot of runners feel comfortable using it for long distances.
 And there are actual accounts of runners saying that the Solar BOOST, with its current upper materials, appears to have more stability than the UltraBOOST.
 But the Solar BOOST is best for daily running and not for competition.

 This running shoe won’t provide a lot of arch support which is just perfect for the neutral runner and for those who supinate.
-So, if you have fallen arches or overpronation, you should stay away from adidas Running Solar BOOST because you need enough arch support for stability.
+So, if you have fallen arches or have issues with overpronation, you should stay away from adidas Running Solar BOOST because you need enough arch support for stability.